Poll Shows Skyrocketing Support For Black Lives Matter Movement, Most Disagree With Donald Trump’s Approach

 The new Yahoo News/YouGov poll studied support for the movement that first arose in response to high-profile killings of unarmed black men and women, often at the hands of police officers.
 Though past polls showed that just one-quarter of Americans supported this movement just four years ago, support today stands at 57 percent, with just 33 percent viewing the movement unfavorably.

-As a Yahoo News report noted, the sharp rise in support corresponds with the growing nationwide protests following the killing of George Floyd in Minneapolis.
+As a Yahoo News report noted, the sharp rise in support corresponds with the growing nationwide protests following the death of George Floyd in Minneapolis.
 Protests have grown in hundreds of American cities, suburbs, and small towns, with many taking to the streets to demand justice for Floyd and an end to systemic racism.

 The report called the abrupt rise in support for Black Lives Matter has brought on a “sea chance in perceptions of race in America,” noting that a strong majority now believe that systemic racism is a problem in the country.